December 3, 2024

 Foundation Models are large-scale AI models that serve as a basis for a wide range of downstream tasks.
 They're pre-trained on broad datasets and can be fine-tuned for specific applications, providing a versatile starting point for many AI systems.
 Examples include BERT and GPT-4o, which are used as starting points for many AI applications.

-Distinguishing LLMs, Frontier Models, and Foundation Models
+Distinguishing between LLMs, Frontier Models, and Foundation Models

 So yes, it is possible for a model to be an LLM, a frontier model, and a foundational model!
 GPT-4o would be such an example.